-The Superintendent or designee shall send written notice of the decision to expel to the student or parent/guardian/educational rights holder.
+The Superintendent or designee shall send written notice of the decision to expel to the student or parent/guardian.
 This notice shall include the following:

-- 1. The specific offense committed by the student for any of the causes for suspension or expulsion listed above under "Grounds for Suspension and Expulsion: Grades K-12" or "Additional Grounds for Suspension and Expulsion: Grades 4-12", or "Additional Grounds for Suspension and Expulsion: Grades 9-12" - 2.
-The fact that a description of readmission procedures will be made available to the student and parent/guardian/educational rights holder - 3.
-Notice of the right to appeal the expulsion to the County Board
+1. The specific offense committed by the student for any of the causes for suspension or expulsion listed above under "Grounds for Suspension and Expulsion: Grades K-12" "Additional Grounds for Suspension and Expulsion: Grades 4-12," or "Additional

-- 4. Notice of the alternative educational placement to be provided to the student during the time of expulsion - 5.
-Notice of the student's or parent/guardian/educational rights holder's obligation to inform any new district in which the student seeks to enroll of the student's status with the expelling district, pursuant to Education Code 48915.1
+- Grounds for Suspension and Expulsion: Grades 9-12" - 2.
+The fact that a description of readmission procedures will be made available to the student and parent/guardian - 3.
+Notice of the right to appeal the expulsion to the County Board - 4.
+Notice of the alternative educational placement to be provided to the student during the time of expulsion - 5.
+Notice of the student's or parent/guardian's obligation to inform any new district in which the student seeks to enroll of the student's status with the expelling district, pursuant to Education Code 48915.1